-In June 2015, we entered into a termination agreement with AstraZeneca (the "AstraZeneca Termination Agreement") pursuant to which we have agreed to pay AstraZeneca (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by us or our licensees, and (ii) 20% of non-royalty revenue received from a new collaboration partner should we elect to license, or otherwise provide rights to develop and commercialize tenapanor or another NHE3 inhibitor, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
-As of March 31, 2021, to date in aggregate, we have recognized \$11.6 million of the \$75.0 million, which has been recorded as cost of revenue, and have paid AstraZeneca \$10.6 million.
-For the three months ended March 31, 2021 we recognized and recorded as cost of revenue \$1.0 million related to the AstraZeneca Termination Agreement.
-For the three months ended March 31, 2020 we recognized no cost of revenue related to the AstraZeneca Termination Agreement.
+In June 2015, we entered into a termination agreement with AstraZeneca (the "AstraZeneca Termination Agreement") pursuant to which we have agreed to pay AstraZeneca (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by us or our licensees, and (ii) 20% of nonroyalty revenue received from a new collaboration partner should we elect to license, or otherwise provide rights to develop and commercialize tenapanor or another NHE3 inhibitor, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
+As of June 30, 2021, to date in aggregate, we have recognized \$11.6 million of the \$75.0 million, which has been recorded as cost of revenue, and have paid AstraZeneca \$10.6 million.
+For the three and six months ended June 30, 2021 we recognized and recorded as cost of revenue zero and \$1.0 million related to the AstraZeneca Termination Agreement.
+For the three and six months ended June 30, 2020 we recognized \$0.1 million cost of revenue related to the AstraZeneca Termination Agreement.